MicrosoftDocs/PowerShell-Docs/dsc/pullServer.md

         [string] $NodeName = 'localhost',

         [ValidateNotNullOrEmpty()]
-        [string] $RegistrationKey, #same as the one used to setup pull server in previous configuration
+        [string] $RegistrationKey, #same as the one used to set up pull server in previous configuration

         [ValidateNotNullOrEmpty()]
         [string] $ServerName = 'localhost' #node name of the pull server, same as $NodeName used in previous configuration